eMPee584/terminal-desktop/README.md

   and so can your man pages
 </details>

+## lnav log file navigator
+get on top of your system logs

 ## ncdu
 disk usage analyser

-## pixd
+## pixd binary file visualizer
-visualize entropy and discern file structures in a blink
+guesstimate entropy and discern file structures in a blink

-## ripgrep & fdfind
+## ripgrep, fdfind & plocate
-find things
+find things like a boss

 ## dictd dictionary service
 for very little memory you get a lot of dictionary